shyd/STM32CubeF4/Projects/STM32469I_EVAL/Applications/IAP/IAP_Main/readme.txt

   - This application runs on STM32F469xx and STM32F479xx devices.

-  - This application has been tested with STMicroelectronics STM32469I-EVAL RevB evaluation boards and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STMicroelectronics STM32469I-EVAL RevC evaluation boards and can be easily tailored to any other supported device and development board.

 Table 1.
-IAP implementation on STM32469I-EVAL RevB /*** Platform ***|************* Implementation **************************|***** Configuration *****\
+IAP implementation on STM32469I-EVAL RevC /*** Platform ***|************* Implementation **************************|***** Configuration *****\
 ****************************************************************************************************
 |    Firmware    | The IAP program is located at 0x08000000.
 The Flash   |                         |